Betway: Overview

 The Betway brand holds licenses in countries including the UK, Malta, Italy, Denmark, Spain, Belgium, Germany, Sweden, Mexico, South Africa, Portugal, Ireland, Poland, France, Argentina, and the United States.
 It is a member of the European Sports Security Association, the Independent Betting Adjudication Service, the Remote Gambling Association, and is accredited by international testing agency eCOGRA.
 Betway has a partnership with the Professional Players Federation, which promotes, protects and develops the collective interests of professional sportspeople in the UK.
 It is also a supporter of the Responsible Gambling Trust.

 Alongside Spin Casino, Betway is a subsidiary of its holding company, Super Group.
 In January 2022, Super Group listed on the New York Stock Exchange via a SPAC, and now trades as SGHC.

 Sponsorships and partnerships

-Betway has sponsored many sporting organizations, events, teams and athletes, including West Ham United, National Hockey League, South African Twenty20 Cricket League SA20, and Formula One team Williams Racing.
+Betway has sponsored many sporting organizations, events, teams and athletes, including Manchester United, National Hockey League, South African Twenty20 Cricket League SA20, and Formula One team Williams Racing.